ntpythondev/testpypi2019/README.md

 PRE-REQUISITES AND ASSUMPTIONS :

-i) Python should be installed in system.
+a.
+Python should be installed in system.
 The recommended Python version for this library is v2.7.
 For higher version of Python, we will later release a new version of this library.

-ii) Oracle client should be available in the system.
+b.
+Oracle client should be available in the system.

-iii) Oracle database, tables, columns related to json data needs to be available.
+c.
+Oracle database, tables, columns related to json data needs to be available.

-iv) Library supports only the following date/timestamp format from Json file :
+d.
+Library supports only the following date/timestamp format from Json file :
 Y-m-dTH:M:S.fZ (e.g. 2018-07-29T17:44:27.633Z),
 Y-m-dTH:M:S.f,
 Y-m-d H:M:S.f,